USNavalResearchLaboratory/rippleReset/README.md

 where `lambda` is the time series of ripple reset number and `resets` is the time series identifying the ripple resets.

 If you want to train the model with more than one forcing file, you will want to load the data into two vectors of vectors, one for the ripple reset number and one for the resets.
-For example, in the RippleResetForcing repository layout, each site has a `forcing.csv` file in a dedicated directory, we can map `read_forcing` over the list of sites to load the data
+For example, in the RippleResetForcing repository layout, each site has a `forcing.csv` file in a dedicated directory, we can map `read_forcing` over the list of sites to load the data.
+Note: Put the RippleResetForcingDirectory in quotes - it is a string.

 ```julia